Contents

 Rubrik

-Rubrik is one of the best backup and recovery vendors on the market, and their specialization is hybrid IT environments.
-Rubrik Cloud Data Management (RCDM) is their own invention that makes data protection and cloud integration so much easier.
-Of course, they also have their own data management platform called Polaris.
-Polaris consists of Polaris GPS – policy management and reporting, and Polaris Radar with ransomware detection and rehabilitation as its main function.
+Rubrik is a well-known backup and recovery vendor on the market, specializing in hybrid IT environments.
+Rubrik Cloud Data Management (RCDM) is a proprietary product that makes data protection and cloud integration much easier.
+Of course, Rubrik also has its own data management platform, called Polaris.
+Polaris consists of Polaris GPS for policy management and reporting, and Polaris Radar for ransomware detection and rehabilitation as its main function.

 Customer ratings: